Approximate 5 minute read

 It is my experience that conversations regarding excellence versus excess never occur in the secular marketplace non-church projects I work on.
-This weekend I will be working on the Carson Daly New Years Eve special.
-Recently I’ve worked on the Christmas in Rockefeller Center special, the Macy’s Thanksgiving Day Parade, the Disney Christmas Parade, a Garth Brooks Notre Dame special, and the Global Citizen Festival.
+Recently I’ve worked on a concert at Carnegie Hall, a Mayoral State of the City address, parades on and NBC.
 Not once have any of these networks, producers, artists or crew members warned that we must be careful to keep excellence in check lest it result in something bad.

 Some may say, “well those are mostly secular events, those producers do not care about excess as we do at my church, those producers probably want excess!”
 To which I would respond that each of these clients want quality, none want excess.
 Excess is expensive.
 Quality, no matter what the size the production is always a good investment.

 Outside of a church subculture “excellence” is simply defined as a state of eminence, having a high rank or reputation.
 Excellence is being remarkably good, estimable, fine, admirable.
 Whereas excellence’s antonyms are inferiority and mediocrity.

 Again, the opposite of excellence is not excess.
 The opposite of excellence is failure.